NMahtab/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository contains the capstone project for IBM Applied Data Science Course on Coursera.
+This repository contains the capstone project for IBM Applied Data Science Specialization on Coursera.